 Havana basically consists of stunning buildings, although some of the beautiful details are hard to spot behind the wear and tear of the exterior.

-You have to pay a little attention when you are walking the narrow streets of especially Old Havana.
+You have to pay a little extra attention when you are walking the narrow streets to see everything, especially in Old Havana.

 San Cristobal Cathedral In Havana

-It is actually possible to miss The Havana Cathedral, or Catedral de San Cristobal, dependent on which direction you are coming from.
+It is actually possible to miss The Havana Cathedral, or Catedral de San Cristobal, depending on which direction you are coming from.

-The cathedral is located between the streets of San Ignacio and Mercaderes in Old Havana and is set in what used to be called Plaza de La Ciénaga.
+The cathedral is located between the streets of San Ignacio and Mercaderes in Old Havana and is located on Plaza de la Catedral, a plaza that used to be called Plaza de La Ciénaga.

-On the seaside side of the structure lies the Parque Luz Caballero with a view over the bay of Havana.
+On the seaside-side of the structure lies the Parque Luz Caballero, with a view over the bay of Havana.

 You can see the beautiful Fortaleza de San Carlos from this park right across the canal.
-(The Fortaleza also is a place you would want to visit while in Havana).
+(The Fortaleza is also a place you would want to visit while in Havana.)